 There was no shortage of news in Westfield in 2011.
 Patch takes a look at the stories that made the biggest headlines.

-The April election of Mark Friedman and Rosanne Kurstedt to the BOE ushered in a new era of school governance in Westfield.
+The April election of to the BOE ushered in a new era of school governance in Westfield.
 The duo completed the move in the last three elections to put new faces on the board, shifting power to a new coalition.
 The two joined with Rich Mattessich, David Finn and Mitch Slater on various issues of transparency, including seeking to implement a Facebook page for the district and to give each board member email address, moves that were met with resistance from the board's more senior members.

 Another WHS coach found himself in trouble with the law.
-In September, John Turnbull, varsity golf coach, was charged with serving a glass of wine each to two 17-year-olds at a Westfield restaurant.
+In September, John Turnbull, varsity was charged with serving a glass of wine each to two 17-year-olds at a Westfield restaurant.
 In October, Turnbull pleaded guilty in Westfield Municipal Court to a single count of serving alcohol to a minor and was sentenced to an $850 fine and 10 days of community service.